Cumulocity-IoT/oee-simulators/simulators/README.md

     "status": ["up", "down"],
     "probabilities": [0.9, 0.1]
   ```
-  In this case, the up status has 90% to happen and the down status has the remain 10%.
+  In this case, the up status has 90% to happen and the down status has the remaining 10%.

-- the timestamp of the following `Piece_ok` event is the same as corresponding `Piece_Produced` event
+- the timestamp of the following `Piece_ok` event is the same as the corresponding `Piece_Produced` event
-  - the expected quality of production is configurable.
+  - the expected quality of production is configurable
   ```
     "events": [
       "type": "Piece_Produced",